adekolaolat/fabric-data-engineering-on-premises-db/README.md

-# Data Pipeline for on-premises using Microsoft Fabric.
+# On-Premises Data Pipeline with Microsoft Fabric

-Using Microsoft Fabric to build data pipeline for a business scenario where data is loaded from an on-premises database and processes into a lakehouse for analytical workloads.

 ## Overview

 This project will simulate a typical  retail chain scenario where sales and product data is loaded from an on-premise SQL database, transforms and visualise the data using Microsoft Fabric.

   <details><summary><b> A Business Scenario</b></summary>
 Let's say . . .